cloudmesh/technologies/chapters/tech/amqp.md

 | keywords | Inter process communication Collectives |

+@InProceedings{amqp, message, communication, protocol, author   = {Sushmita Dash}, title    = {amqp}, year     = {2018},
-AMQP stands for Advanced Message Queueing Protocol.
+  abstract = {AMQP stands for Advanced Message Queueing Protocol.
 It’s an open standard source.
 It allows development of applications and work as middleware to broker messages between different processes, applications, or systems that need to talk to each other and pass on messages.
 It creates interoperability between clients and brokers.
 The protocol is binary, with features like negotiation, multichannel, portability, efficiency and asynchronous messaging.

 It is commonly split into the below layers, namely, a functional layer and a transport layer.